-I am a Lecturer in Biomechanics and an Enterprise Fellow in the Faculty of Health Sciences
+I am a Principal Enterprise Fellow in the Faculty of Health Sciences

 This website contains information about my research and academic interests.
 Please contact me if you need information on anything you see on this site.

 If you are interested in knowing more about the Southampton Hand Assessment Procedure (SHAP), including hiring or buying kits for your own research, clinical practice or company, please take a look at the new SHAP website www.shap.ecs.soton.ac.uk

 I have launched a YouTube Channel to house some of the videos from our research and it's a great way to making our research more accessible to the public!
 Check out some of the research we're doing, including hand biomechanics and skill acqusition.
 Cheryl Metcalf's YouTube Channel.